 Other income (expense), net consists of interest expense and other income or expense, net.
 Interest expense consists of interest charged under our outstanding debt, interest on our interest rate swap arrangement, changes in the fair value of our interest rate swap we entered into on July 1, 2015, and amortization of deferred financing costs on our credit facilities.
-Other income includes a portion of the amounts received from the settlement of our litigation with Mastercraft Boat Company, LLC ("Mastercraft") entered into on May 2, 2017, the amount received from Nautique related to our litigation settlement entered into on February 6, 2015, and a fourth quarter 2017 adjustment to our tax receivable agreement liability.
+Other income includes a portion of the amounts received from the settlement of our litigation with Mastercraft Boat Company, LLC ("Mastercraft") entered into on May 2, 2017 and a fourth quarter of fiscal year 2017, and first and second quarter of fiscal year 2018 adjustment to our tax receivable agreement liability.

 Malibu Boats, Inc. is subject to U.S. federal and state income tax in multiple jurisdictions with respect to our allocable share of any net taxable income of the LLC.
 The LLC is a pass-through entity for federal purposes but incurs income tax in certain state jurisdictions.
-The income tax provision reflects a reported effective income tax rate of 36.2%, 36.8% and 27.2% attributable to Malibu Boats, Inc.'s share of income for fiscal years 2017, 2016 and 2015, respectively.
-The reported effective tax rates differ from the statutory federal income tax rate of 35% primarily due to the impact of the non-controlling interest and state income taxes attributable to the LLC, including the benefit of deductions under Section 199 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") and recording of a valuation allowance related to the outside basis in the LLC.
-Our effective tax rate also reflects the impact of the Company's share of the
+The income tax provision reflects a reported effective income tax rate of 65.4%, 36.2% and 36.8% attributable to Malibu Boats, Inc.'s share of income for fiscal years 2018, 2017 and 2016, respectively.
+Our blended statutory tax rate for fiscal year 2018 approximated 28% as a result of the change in U.S. corporate tax rate from 35% to 21%, effective January 1, 2018, in accordance with the Tax Cuts and Jobs Act of 2017 (the "Tax Act").
+The reported effective tax rate for fiscal year 2018 differs from the blended statutory federal income tax rate of approximately 28% primarily due to the remeasurement of our deferred tax assets as a result of the change in tax law enacted with the Tax Act, totaling approximately \$37.2 million.

+Our effective tax rate is also impacted by the addition of new tax jurisdictions as a result of the Cobalt acquisition, the impact of the non-controlling interests in the LLC, the research and development tax credit, and the benefit of deductions under Section 199 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").